dennislee928/pbx_estimation/docs/TRANSPORT_CLASSIFICATION_PATCH_PLAN.md

 7. Backend and frontend test matrices cover wired IP, wireless IP, wired non-IP, physical, manual, hybrid, and unknown cases.
 8. Regenerated assets and reports contain the normalized fields.
 9. Desktop and mobile UI verification confirms readable, non-overlapping badges and tables.
+10. `.github/workflows/report.yml` validates the final post-notebook catalog snapshot before commit, R2 upload, and frontend build.
+11. Frontend build inputs and R2 catalog objects have matching SHA-256 values recorded in the manifest.
+12. New crawler context cannot be published without normalized transport fields or an explicit unknown classification.
+13. R2 publication is atomic through an immutable snapshot plus latest pointer, or an equivalent verified promotion mechanism.
+14. Worker responses expose the transport schema version and catalog snapshot identity used for classification.

 ## Recommended Implementation Order